Mark Spencer (British politician): Parliamentary career

 The Telegraph reported in August 2015 that Spencer, in a letter to a constituent, had suggested that Extremism Disruption Orders (EDOs) could be used against Christian teachers who tell schoolchildren that same-sex marriage is wrong.
 He wrote that whilst Christians with traditionalist views are "perfectly entitled to express their views", "The EDOs, in this case, would apply to a situation where a teacher was specifically teaching that gay marriage is wrong".
 Simon Calvert, deputy director of the Christian Institute, an evangelical pressure group, responded: "I am genuinely shocked that we have an MP supporting the idea of teachers being branded extremists for teaching that marriage is between a man and a woman".

 In May 2016, it emerged that Spencer was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 In May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

 As a backbench MP, Spencer chose to support the official position of the Government and campaigned for the United Kingdom to remain in the European Union before the EU membership referendum on 23 June 2016.
 After the result was announced, Spencer continued to support the party leadership and advocated leaving the European Union.

 Spencer was criticised in 2017 by the Parliamentary Commissioner for Standards for misusing taxpayers' resources, such as the MPs' newsletter, to link to "overtly party political content".
 Spencer apologised and a member of his staff, Ben Bradley, was sent on a training course on how to appropriately use parliamentary resources.

 Spencer was made Chief Whip on 24 July 2019 under Prime Minister Boris Johnson.
 He was appointed to the Privy Council the next day.

 On 1 August 2020, a Conservative MP was arrested on charges of sexual assault.
 The Sunday Times reported that Spencer, as Chief Whip, was told of the alleged incident a month before the arrest, and did not take action.
 Spencer said that when the victim came forward to him, there was mention of abuse and other threatful behaviour, but no mention of sexual assault.

 Spencer was appointed Knight Bachelor in March 2024 for parliamentary and public service.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Spencer was appointed as Vice-President at Newcastle University Farms, and a non-executive Director at the Nottinghamshire Agricultural Society.

 Personal life

 Spencer lives with his wife and children in Mapperley Plains in Nottinghamshire.
+The couple manage a family farm.